 But by the middle of the nineteenth century, his works had reached Europe, where they were particularly popular in France.

-In 3rd position, we’ve got Yayoi Kusama, one of the famous female artists who was a self-described “obsessional artist.”
+Next, we’ve got Yayoi Kusama, one of the famous female artists who is also a self-described “obsessional artist.”

 She has been creating distinctive and unforgettable art installations all around the world since the 1970s.

-On no. 2 we’ve Hokusai, one of the versatile and famous artists of Japan, whose work also impacted the students of the ukiyo-e school.
+Katsushika Hokusai was one of the most versatile and famous Japanese artists, whose work also impacted the students of the ukiyo-e school.

 His initial works were inspired by ukiyo-e art.
 That included single-sheet prints of landscape, handmade portraits, and artistic prints known as Surimono.